 APPLICATION

-This Transgender Policy establishes the conditions enabling Transgender athletes to compete in Events, in the competition category that is consistent with their gender identity.
-A Transgender athlete who wishes to be eligible to compete in the classification consistent with their gender identity at Events, agrees, as conditions to such eligibility:
+This Policy establishes the conditions enabling Transgender and Non-Binary athletes to compete in Events, in the competition category that is consistent with their gender identity.
+A Transgender or Non-Binary athlete who wishes to be eligible to compete in the classification consistent with their gender identity at Events, agrees, as conditions to such eligibility:

-to fully comply with this Transgender Policy;
+to fully comply with this Policy;

-to cooperate promptly and in good faith with the Medical Manager and the Expert Panel in the discharge of their respective responsibilities under this Transgender Policy, including providing them with all the information and evidence they request to assess their compliance and/or monitor their continuing compliance with the eligibility conditions referred to in this Transgender Policy;
+to cooperate promptly and in good faith with the Medical Manager and the Expert Panel in the discharge of their respective responsibilities under this Policy, including providing them with all the information and evidence they request to assess their compliance andmonitor their continuing compliance with the eligibility conditions referred to in this Policy;

-4.1.3.(to the fullest extent permitted and required under applicable data protection laws) to the collection, processing, disclosure, and use of information (including their sensitive personal information) as required to implement and apply this Transgender Policy effectively and efficiently; and
+4.1.3to the collection, processing, disclosure, and use of information (including their sensitive personal information) (to the fullest extent permitted and required under applicable data protection laws) as required to implement and apply this Policy effectively and efficiently; and

-4.1.4.to exclusively follow the procedures set out herein to challenge this Transgender Policy and/or to respect any appeal decisions made hereunder.
+4.1.4.to follow the procedures set out herein to challenge this Policy and to respect any appeal decisions made hereunder.

 An athlete may revoke at any time, with or without giving reasons, the consent that they have granted in accordance with clause 4.1 above.
 Any revocation must be done in writing to the Medical Manager.
 In that event, the athlete will be deemed to have withdrawn any claim to satisfy the eligibility conditions for Transgender athletes set out in clause 5 below.